 What it may do: Increase blood flow, rebuild muscle tissue, and build protein.

 L-arginine is—wait for it—yep, another amino acid.
 This supplement may have a mixture of benefits resembling the others listed above.
 It helps the body build protein, rebuild tissue, and functions as a vasodilator.

-Studies on the effectiveness of L-arginine vary, but one promising study found that male soccer players experienced increased sport performance when taking European Journal of Clinical Nutrition “The effect of l-arginine supplementation on body composition and performance in male athletes: a double-blinded randomized clinical trial” View Source .
-Another study, however, found that L-arginine showed The Journal of Sports Medicine and Physical Fitness “Acute supplementation of L-arginine affects neither strength performance nor nitric oxide production” View Source in improving strength performance.
+Studies on the effectiveness of L-arginine vary, but one promising study found that male soccer players experienced increased sport performance when taking two grams of L-arginine daily for 45 days European Journal of Clinical Nutrition “The effect of l-arginine supplementation on body composition and performance in male athletes: a double-blinded randomized clinical trial” View Source .
+Another study, however, found that L-arginine showed no meaningful difference from the placebo The Journal of Sports Medicine and Physical Fitness “Acute supplementation of L-arginine affects neither strength performance nor nitric oxide production” View Source in improving strength performance.

 Ness Rating: Helpful